Aleksandar Mitrović: Senior

 Later that year, on 11 October, he scored a brace in a 2–0 UEFA Nations League victory over neighbouring nation Montenegro in the first match between the two countries since their split in 2006.
 The following month against the same opposition, he spurned the chance to score another brace, but missed a penalty, by attempting a panenka kick (coincidentally in the same stadium that Antonín Panenka scored the winning penalty for Czechoslovakia in the UEFA Euro 1976 Final).
 From June to November 2019, he began a scoring run, with eleven goals in seven matches.
 The majority of these came during Serbia's qualifying group for UEFA Euro 2020, including braces both home and away against Lithuania and Luxembourg.

 On 12 November 2020, in a Euro 2020 qualifying play-off against Scotland that ended in a 1–1 draw after extra time, Mitrović went on to take Serbia's fifth penalty and missed it as the penalty shoot-out ended 5–4 in Scotland's favour, thus denying his national team qualification for the tournament.
 On 27 March 2021, he scored Serbia's first goal in a 2–2 draw with Portugal, thereby surpassing the previous record of 38 goals by Stjepan Bobek, and becoming the highest goalscorer in the history of the national side.

-On 14 November 2021, Mitrović scored a last minute winner against Portugal, sending Serbia to the 2022 FIFA World Cup with a 2–1 win.

-In November, 2022 he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
-He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
-He scored a goal in a group stage match against Cameroon, on assist from Andrija Živković.
-He also scored against Switzerland, on assist from Dušan Tadić.
-Serbia finished fourth in the group.
+On 14 November 2021, Mitrović scored a last minute winner against Portugal, sending Serbia to the 2022 FIFA World Cup with a 2–1 victory.
+In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+He played in all three group stage matches against Brazil, Cameroon, and Switzerland.
+He scored against both Cameroon and Switzerland as Serbia finished fourth in Group G.

+Mitrović was part of the Serbia squad for UEFA Euro 2024 and started as a captain in the team's opening match of the tournament against England, ending in the 1–0 loss for the Serbs in Gelsenkirchen.

+On 10 June 2025, he recorded the fourth international hat-trick of his career in a 2026 FIFA World Cup qualification against Andorra in Leskovac.
+That match also marked his 100th appearance for the Serbia national team.

 Personal life

 Mitrović has two children with partner Kristina Janjić.
-He is a lifelong supporter of both Partizan and Newcastle.
+He is a lifelong supporter of both Partizan and Newcastle United.